 One thing always guaranteed to melt the heart of everyone at your table is Dal Makhani.
 Boy is it good!
-This is one of several versions of Dal Makhani that I make.
-Try my Nilgiri Dal Makhani too.
+This is one of several versions of Dal Makhani in our recipe collection.
+Another favourite is Nilgiri Dal Makhani – I hope that you try it too.

-I asked the Chef for the recipe, and he kindly typed it out for me.
+Asking the Chef for the recipe, he kindly typed it out for me.
 It caused much hilarity in the kitchens – I am not sure whether that was because I asked for the recipe or their difficulty in translating it into English and/or into servings for 6 people when they are used to cooking for 600.

 Dal Makhani – Oberoi Style